ansible-community/antsibull-docs/tests/functional/baseline-default/collections/ns2/col/foo2_module.rst

     This module is part of the `ns2.col collection <https://galaxy.ansible.com/ns2/col>`_ (version 2.1.0).

     To install it, use: :code:`ansible-galaxy collection install ns2.col`.
-    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ns2.col.foo_module_requirements>` for details.

-    To use it in a playbook, specify: :code:`ns2.col.foo`.
+    To use it in a playbook, specify: :code:`ns2.col.foo2`.

 .. version_added

-.. rst-class:: ansible-version-added

-New in ns2.col 2.0.0

 .. contents::
    :local: